ubuntudroid/pastebin-mad/README.md

 - Falling back to local DB if data cannot be fetched from the API.
 - Tapping on a Paste item copies it to the clipboard.
 - Error handling and presentation from the bottom all the way to the top on all layers up to the view layer.
-- Force refreshing via an error snackbar to attempt recover from API issues.
+- Force refreshing via an error snackbar to attempt recovery from API issues.
 - Full support for orientation change state keeping and state restoration after system induced process death and restoration (input fields, cursor state, scroll state, navigation state)
 - Dynamic start destination for navigation based on whether the user is logged in or not.